learn-the-web/topics/progressive-enhancement/index.md

 - ❏ What if CSS is disabled or doesn’t load?
 - ❏ What if the browser doesn’t support newer CSS features?
 - ❏ What if the browser doesn’t support newer HTML features?
-- ❏ What if the browser is small?
+- ❏ What if the browser is smaller?
 Or bigger?
+- ❏ What if the user is using only a keyboard?
+- ❏ What if the user is using a touch device?
 - ❏ What if Javascript is disabled?
 - ❏ What if there’s a Javascript error and it doesn’t run?
 - ❏ What if the Internet connection is slow?
+- ❏ What if the user prints out the website?
 - ❏ What if your user isn’t giving their full attention?
 - ❏ What if there is double the amount of content on the page?
 - ❏ What if your content is consumed on another website?

-**Most of all, test is as many browsers as you can—especially with Javascript off.**
+**Most of all, test in as many browsers as you can—especially with Javascript off.**

 **Links**